-- A breath test can confirm that you have a current H. pylori infection.
-A sample of your breath is analysed after you take a special drink.
-Note: prior to this test you should not have taken any antibiotics for at least four weeks.
+- Note: prior to this test you should not have taken any antibiotics for at least four weeks.
 Also, you should not have taken a proton pump inhibitor (PPI) or H2-receptor antagonist medicine for at least two weeks.
-(These are acid-suppressing medicines.)
-Also, you should not eat anything for six hours before the test.
-The reason for these rules is because the medication and food can affect the test result.
+(These are acid-lowering medicines.)
+Also, you should not eat anything for several hours before the test (check the exact test for instructions).
+Medication and food can affect the test result.

 - Sometimes a small sample (biopsy) of the lining of the stomach is taken if you have a gastroscopy (endoscopy).
 The sample can be tested for H. pylori.

 H. pylori is killed by certain antibiotics.
 However, a combination of medicines is needed to get rid of it completely.
 This is referred to as triple therapy, although because it gets rid of (eradicates) H. pylori, it is also called eradication therapy.

 H. pylori treatment consists of three different medications, taken together for one week.
 These are two different antibiotics, and an acid-lowering medication.
 It is important to take all the medication exactly as directed and to take the full course.